Navigating WHMIS 2015: A Guide for Canadian Food Businesses

 Standardized the format for SDSs to enhance accessibility and understanding.

-Enforcement of WHMIS Legislation in Canada
+Enforcement of WHMIS legislation in Canada

 WHMIS is enforced through federal and provincial legislation, with specific agencies responsible for monitoring adherence.
 The Labour Branch of Human Resources Development Canada enforces WHMIS legislation in federal workplaces, while provincial occupational health and safety agencies handle enforcement for non-federal workplaces.

-Federal Enforcement
+Federal enforcement

 • Labour Program: Enforces WHMIS in federal workplaces.